amadlung/2019-04-11-gwu/bash_lesson_1.md

 Here, the computer's response is `/home/sateeshp`, which is the top level directory within our cloud system:

-Lets import data required for this tutorial.
+Lets download data required for this tutorial.
+Copy and paste the following in your terminal to download the zipped file and unzip it.

 ```
-$ cp /opt/dc_workshop .
+$ curl -L https://osf.io/vuk5y/download -o shell_data.zip
+$ unzip shell_data.zip
 ```

 Let's look at how our file system is organized.
 At the top is our home directory, which holds all the sub-directories and files.
 Inside that directory there is currently one other directory:

 ```
-dc_workshop
+shell_data
 ```

 We'll be working with this sub-directory, and creating new sub-directories, throughout this workshop.

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory. `cd` stands for "**change directory**".

-Let's say we want to navigate to the `dc_workshop` directory we saw above.
+Let's say we want to navigate to the `shell_data` directory we saw above.
 We can use the following command to get there:

 ```
-$ cd dc_workshop
+$ cd shell_data
 ```

 We can see files and sub-directories are in this directory by running `ls`, which stands for "**listing**":